Jilong-Jerome/Evolutionary-Thinking-2021/week41/Wednesday/README.md

 ##### How do they compare to your results?
 If you get different results, why do you think that happens?

-### 3. Finish with exercises from Nielsen and Slatkin or make 2 Kahoot! questions
+### 2. Finish with exercises from Nielsen and Slatkin or make 2 Kahoot! questions

+### Other Materials: Revising D and D' to quantify Linkage Disequilibrium

+You can check the [PDF](linkage.pdf) explaining exercise 6.1 from Nielsen and Slatkin's book.
+Here you also have the document in [Rmd](linkage.Rmd) in case you want to play with the code bits.